anar-a/sort-visualizer/README.md

 # sort-visualizer

 A sort visualizer made with QT C++.
-A few sort algorithms are already implemented, including bubble sort, selection sort, and insertion sort.
+A few sort algorithms are implemented, including bubble sort, selection sort, and insertion sort.
 This visualizer mostly utilizes the QPainter widget, in combination with QVectors to hold and sort the data.

-Demo of the bubble sort and other features such as changing the delay between each redraw pause, cancelling, and resetting.
+A quick demo of the bubble sort and other features such as changing the delay between each redraw pause, cancelling, and resetting:

 https://user-images.githubusercontent.com/92618774/156939712-19a40bf0-37e6-418c-97ee-d368e4e0bbaf.mp4